vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 ---
 title: Getting Started with GraalVM and Spring Native
 linkTitle: Getting Started with GraalVM and Spring Native
-description: Learn how to use GraalVM for JIT and AOT with Spring Boot 2.7 and Spring Native
+description: Learn how to use GraalVM for JIT and AOT compilations with Spring Boot 2.7 and Spring Native
 date: "2022-09-21"
 lastmod: "2022-09-21"
 level1: Building Modern Applications